News Briefs

 During his first semester and continuing through his time at OCC, the EOP office on the second floor of Coulter Hall was his home on campus.
 "They helped me a lot there, put me in the right classes, and were a shoulder of support whenever I needed anything."

-After living in the residence halls his freshman year, Reid moved to off-campus housing and lived with his three friends who were attending S.U.
+After living in the residence halls his freshman year, Reid moved to off-campus housing and lived with his four friends who were attending S.U.
 "When I saw them do good, I wanted to do good.
 They motivated me so much, knowing we came from the same place.
 It's not common for people from my neighborhood to go to college, graduate, get the job.
 The fact they're making it common is good.
 That's where I want to be."

 Reid's friends at S.U. graduated earlier this month, and he's hoping to take his OCC Communications degree and follow in their footsteps to S.U.
 He wants to continue his education and show others they can do it too.
 "OCC was a school where I could focus and see myself grow, but I don't want to stop.
 I want to keep going.
 And I want to tell everyone 'if I can do it, you can do it.
 If you pay attention and do you're best, you can do it.'
 I want to make it a common thing for the youth around me."